Abdoulaye-Thespy/DevOps-Course/AWS/Cloud|DEvOps.md

    - Only to share file during pipeline execution (great for file that takes time to downlaod like node modules)
 2. workspace
    - equivalent to Cache, but no kets and can stick around.
+3. Secret Keeper.

 workplace and secrets.
-- Reusable code.
+- Reusable code.(Anchor & Aliase, Commands)

--
+- Reusable Code.

 # CD Ansible
+- Deliver the value quickcly
+- CD Intuition(Review)
+- Ansible playbook

-# Prometheues
+# Moniroting - Prometheues
+- Other monitoring tool:
+1. Time-Series Data
+2. Data aggregator
+3. Data Visualizer

 ## Configuration Management and Automation Tools
 Chef	chef.io	Depends on agent to be installed.
 Very mature.